 The EEC does not have the information to assess the department's internal budgeting position.
 Furthermore, UNIC Athens does not have an audit report or financial statements as it has not begun operations.
-However, according to the department's own internal assessment, there is scope for improvement in internal research funding and allocated budget, and the department does not have a dedicated budget that can be used for its strategy and activities, as such decisions are taken centrally.
-The EEC has no evidence that confirms or disputes this assessment.
-However, we agree, as mentioned under point 6, that more resources could be invested in research and in a more systematic and data-driven way.
+However, as mentioned under point 6, the EEC is of the view that more resources could be invested in research and in a more systematic and data-driven way.

-Please $\sqrt{ }$ what is appropriate for the following assessment area:
+Please $\sqrt{}$ what is appropriate for the following assessment area: